lockedata/learn/README.md

 The general workflow would include the following steps:

-1.  **Fork the project** from the github *RECON learn* project:
+1.  **Fork the project** from the GitHub *RECON learn* project:

-This will create a copy of the project in your own github account.
+This will create a copy of the project in your own GitHub account.
 You will need to clone this archive, and make the modifications there.
 You `git clone` would look like:

 ``` bash
 git clone https://github.com/johnsnow/learn
 ```

-If your github user name is `johnsnow`.
+If your GitHub user name is `johnsnow`.

 1. Open the project in Rstudio and run `devtools::install()`